How to Start UPSC Preparation from Scratch?

 Negative marking is applicable and 1/3rd marks are deducted for each wrong answer.

-Special Note – Prelims Paper II is qualifying in nature and you need to score 33% in order to pass the exam.
+Special Note – Prelims Paper II is qualifying in nature and you need to score 33% to pass the exam.
 Paper I marks are used for cut-offs.
-Both exams are objective in nature.
+Both exams are objective.

 List of Books for UPSC Prelims of UPSC CSE: